1Hive/tulip-frontend/CONTRIBUTING.md

 ## Your first contribution

-Unsure where to begin contributing to the Celeste Dashboard?
+Unsure where to begin contributing to the Honey Comb?

-You can start with a [Good First Issue](https://github.com/1hive/celeste-dashboard/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+You can start with a [Good First Issue](https://github.com/1Hive/tulip-frontend/issues).

 > Good first issues are usually for small features, additional tests, spelling / grammar fixes, formatting changes, or other clean up.